Know It All! – General Garage Door Opener Mechanism

 Three Main Types

-There are three main types of garage door openers that are trolley-driven: chain drive, belt drive, and screw drive.
-Chain drive openers tend to be inexpensive, however they are on the noisier side and are not recommended for attached garages.
-Belt drive openers are smooth, durable, and quiet, but boast a heftier price tag.
-Screw drive openers are noisier than belt drives, but require very little maintenance.
+Three main types of garage door openers are trolley-driven: chain drive, belt drive, and screw drive.
+Chain drive openers tend to be inexpensive.
+However, they are on the noisier side and are not recommended for attached garages.
+Belt drive openers are smooth, durable, and quiet but boast a heftier price tag.
+Screw drive openers are noisier than belt drives but require little maintenance.

-In addition to these common types of garage door openers, you can also find direct drive and Jackshaft options.
-Direct drive openers are expensive, but usually come with a lifetime warranty.
-They only have one moving part, on the traveling motor carriage, and are the quietest type of garage door opener.
-Jackshaft openers are located on the side of the door, and as such are suited for garages with particularly high or low ceilings.
+In addition to these common garage door openers, you can find direct drive and Jackshaft options.
+Direct-drive openers are expensive but usually come with a lifetime warranty.
+They only have one moving part on the travelling motor carriage and are the quietest garage door opener.
+Jackshaft openers are located on the side of the door and, as such, are suited for garages with exceptionally high or low ceilings.

 Inside a Garage Door Opener